 Special Circumstances A formal request to have a financial aid administrator review your aid eligibility and possibly use Professional Judgment to adjust the figures.
 For example, if you believe the financial information on your financial aid application does not reflect your family’s current ability to pay (e.g., because of death of a parent, unemployment or other unusual circumstances), you should definitely request a review.
 The financial aid administrator may require documentation of the special circumstances or of other information listed on your financial aid application.

 Student Aid Report (SAR) Report that summarizes the information included in the FAFSA and must be provided to your school’s Financial Aid Office.
 The SAR will also indicate the amount of Pell Grant eligibility, if any, and the Expected Family Contribution (EFC).
-You should receive a copy of your SAR four to six weeks after you file your FAFSA.
+You should receive a copy of your SAR 48-72 hours after you file your FAFSA.
 Review your SAR and correct any errors on part 2 of the SAR.
 Keep a photocopy of the SAR for your records.
 To request a duplicate copy of your SAR, call 1-800-4-FedAid.

 Student Contribution (SC) The amount of money the federal government expects the student to contribute to his or her education and is included as part of the Expected Family Contribution (EFC).
 The SC depends on the student’s income and assets, but can vary from school to school.
 Usually a student is expected to contribute about 35% of his or her savings and approximately one-half of his summer earnings above $2,250.

-Subsidized Loan With a subsidized loan, such as the Perkins Loan or the Subsidized Stafford Loan, the government pays the interest on the loan while the student is in school, during the six-month grace period and during any deferment periods.
+Subsidized Loan With a subsidized loan, the government pays the interest on the loan while the student is in school, during the six-month grace period and during any deferment periods.
 Subsidized loans are awarded based on financial need and may not be used to finance the family contribution.
-See Stafford Loans for information about subsidized Stafford Loans.
 See also Unsubsidized Loan.

 Title IV School Code When you fill out the FAFSA you need to supply the six-character identifier Title IV Code for each school to which you are applying.
-MSU-Northern’s code is 002533.
+Kellogg Community College’s code is 002276.

 Tracking Letter A computer-generated letter from the Financial Aid Office which notifies a student of documentation required for his/her financial aid file.